adamtaylor/adamtaylor.github.io/_posts/2015-08-16-oauth-and-catalyst.md

 If you want to defer your authentication to a third party OAuth provider, there already exist a number of modules to do this for you.
 For example, I have used [Catalyst::Authentication::Credential::Facebook::OAuth2](https://metacpan.org/pod/Catalyst::Authentication::Credential::Facebook::OAuth2) and it works really nicely.
-I also started writing my own to authenticate using [Strava's API](http://strava.github.io/api/).
-Things can start to get a bit tricky at this point.
-What if you want to customise the behaviour of the authentication plugin or do more than merely authenticate a user?
+I also wanted to provide login through Strava and started to write my own to authenticate code using [Strava's API](http://strava.github.io/api/).
+Things get a bit tricky at this point.
+What if you want to customise the behaviour of the authentication realm (plugin) or do more than merely authenticate a user?

 In my case I had two issues: